Fake Sales Warning Guide: Spot Price Tricks, Old-Stock Dumps, and Real Deals

 1) MSRP Anchoring & “Was/Now” Price Games

-The trick: Show a huge discount from an inflated MSRP or a short-lived “strike-through” price to make the sale look dramatic.
+The trick: A big discount is shown against an inflated MSRP or a short-lived “strike-through” price to make the deal look dramatic.

 Protect yourself:

-- Treat “was” prices as marketing, not fact.
+• Treat “was” prices as marketing, not proof.

-- Use a price-history tracker (any reputable tool) to see the real street price over 30–180 days.
+• Use a price-history tracker (any reputable tool) to see the real street price over the last 30–180 days.

-- If current price ≈ average street price, it’s not a deal.
+• If today’s price is close to the typical price, it’s not much of a deal.

 2) Short-Term Price Hike → “Big Sale”

-The trick: Raise price for a few days, then drop back and call it a sale.
+The trick: The price jumps for a few days, then drops back down and gets labeled a “sale.”

 3) Old Stock in New Clothes